mwat56/apachelogger/README.md

 * remote referrer,
 * remote user agent.

-It means you can now use all the logfile analysers etc. for Apache logs for your own logfiles as well.
+It means you can now use all the logfile analysers etc. for `Apache` logs for your own logfiles as well.

 ## Special Features

-As _**privacy**_ becomes a serious concern for a growing number of people (including law makers) – the IP address is definitely to be considered as _personal data_ – this logging facility _anonymises_ the requesting users by setting the host-part of the respective remote address to zero (`0`).
+Since _**privacy**_ became a serious concern for a growing number of people (including law makers) – the IP address is definitely to be considered as _personal data_ – this logging facility _anonymises_ the requesting users by setting the host-part of the respective remote address to zero (`0`).
 This option takes care of e.g. European servers who may _not without explicit consent_ of the users store personal data; this includes IP addresses in logfiles and elsewhere (eg. statistical data gathered from logfiles).

-For debugging purposes there's a global flag `AnonymiseErrors` (default: `false`) that allows to fully (e.g. not anonymised) log all requests that cause errors (e.g. 4xx and 5xx statuses).
+For debugging purposes global flag `AnonymiseErrors` (default: `false`) is provided that allows to fully (e.g. not anonymised) log all requests that cause errors (e.g. 4xx and 5xx statuses).

 While the logging of web-requests is done automatically you can _manually add entries_ to the logfile by calling

 	apachelogger.Log(aSender, aMessage string)

 The `aSender` argument should give some indication of from where in your program you're calling the function, and `aMessage` is the text you want to write to the logfile.
-To preserve the format of the log-entry neither `aSender` nor `aMessage` should contain double-quotes (`"`).
+To preserve the format of the log-entry neither `aSender` nor `aMessage` must contain double-quotes (`"`).
 The messages are logged as coming from `127.0.0.1` with an user-agent of `mwat56/apachelogger`; this should make it easy to find these messages amongst all the 'normal' ones.

 If you want to automatically log your server's errors as well you'd call

 	apachelogger.SetErrorLog(aServer *http.Server)

 during initialisation of your program.
 This will write the errors thrown by the server to the errorlog passed to the `Wrap()` function.
 Additionally you can call

 	apachelogger.Err(aSender, aMessage string)